Nuclear expansion on track despite Fukushima: OECD report

 This low end of the range does not include any prospect that Japan ends up banning nuclear energy, said one of the authors of the report, Robert Vance, an official with the OECD Nuclear Energy Agency.

-Japan has restarted two of its reactors, but this has energized a growing anti-nuclear movement that attracted 100,000 people at a protest this month.
+Japan has restarted two of its reactors, but this has energised a growing anti-nuclear movement that attracted 100,000 people at a protest this month.

 The uranium mining industry is expected to be able to supply the burgeoning needs of the nuclear industry as long as investment keeps flowing into the sector.